 Music Performance Scholarships

 The Evangel University Department of Music invites all music students to audition for scholarships.
 Scholarships are based upon the individual’s performance ability and the needs of the various areas within the department.
 Any student, regardless of academic major, may audition for a scholarship.
-Download the audition application (pdf).
-The download includes recommendation forms.
 Students wishing to schedule an audition should contact the Department of Music at 417-865-2815 ext.
 7211 or by email.

-If you cannot attend Music Days, you can still audition for a scholarship by contacting the Music Office and setting up a private audition.
+If you cannot attend either of these events, you can still audition for a scholarship in person by contacting the Music Office to set up a private audition.
 If you have questions, please contact the Department of Music at 417-865-2815 ext.
 7211 or email.

 Although preferred, a live audition may not be possible due to distance, schedule conflicts, etc. If this is the case, a high quality CD, DVD or Digital Audio File is acceptable.